TwicPics/health-check/README.md

 This handler should return an `object` containing custom metrics that will be added to the built-in ones.

-Attribute names will be converted from camel-case to snake-case if needed.
+Property names will be converted from camel-case to snake-case if needed.

 Example: